This Riverdale Actress Revealed Her Struggle With An Eating Disorder

 "I can say from experience that eating disorders are serious mental illnesses," Mendes wrote.
 "Growing up, I watched my big sister suffer from one for many years, and I've experienced periods of my life when I've suffered symptoms as well."

 Mendes, who plays Veronica Lodge in the CW series loosely based on the Archie comics, shared her story for a good cause.
-She's partnered with Project HEAL, a nonprofit organisation that provides grant funding for those unable to afford treatment for an eating disorder.
-The organisation was founded by two 15-year-old girls, Liana Rosenman and Kristina Saffran, in 2008.
+She's partnered with Project HEAL, a nonprofit organization that provides grant funding for those unable to afford treatment for an eating disorder.
+The organization was founded by two 15-year-old girls, Liana Rosenman and Kristina Saffran, in 2008.

 Advertisement